Important information about your drinking water: Click HERE for a 2024 Public Notice

 Green Island, NY 12183

-The Green Island Water and Sewer Department’s primary mission is to maintain and improve the quality and reliability of the Village’s water and sewer systems while also maintaining the highest level of service at reasonable costs for residents and businesses.
+The Green Island Water and Sewer Department’s primary mission is to maintain and improve the quality and reliability of the Village’s water, sewer and Stormwater systems while also maintaining the highest level of service at reasonable costs for residents and businesses.
+Please scroll down to see related information and some of our required reporting.

 Click here for Water and Sewer Rates.